mindfulnessone/mindfulnessone.github.io/mbsr.md

 ## What Is Mindfulness?

-Mindfulness means being aware of the present moment experience - our thoughts, feelings, bodily sensations, or surrounding environment, through a gentle, nurturing lens.
-Mindfulness also involves acceptance, meaning that we pay attention to our thoughts and feelings without judging them—without believing, for instance, that there’s a “right” or “wrong” way to think or feel in a given moment.
-When we practice mindfulness, our mind tunes into what we’re sensing in the present moment rather than rehashing the past or imagining the future.
+Mindfulness means being aware of the present moment experience - our thoughts, feelings, bodily sensations, or surrounding environment, through a gentle and nurturing lens.
+Mindfulness also involves acceptance, meaning that we pay attention to our thoughts and feelings without judging them—without believing that there’s a “right” or “wrong” way to think or feel in a given moment.
+When we practice mindfulness, our mind tunes into what we’re experiencing in the present moment rather than ruminating on the past or anticipating the future.

-Watch Jon Kabat-Zinn explaining what is mindfulness:
+Watch Jon Kabat-Zinn and his colleagues from the University of Massachusetts explaining what is mindfulness:
 <iframe width="560" height="315" src="https://www.youtube.com/embed/HmEo6RI4Wvs?rel=0&amp;start=6" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

+<iframe width="560" height="315" src="https://www.youtube.com/embed/WGUWt4TjBKE?rel=0" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>